-- 9. Other materials required for clinical sessions - a.
+- 1. Other materials required for clinical sessions - a.
 Clinical examination equipment: Each student must purchase and/or have available the following clinical examination equipment: stethoscope with diaphragm, bell and pediatric option, oto/ophthalmoscope, #128 and #512 tuning forks, penlight, reflex hammer, Rosenbaum eye chart and a sphygmomanometer with pediatric, adult, and large adult sized cuffs.
 Opportunities to purchase this equipment at a discount will be provided prior to orientation.
 Bring your examination equipment with you to each CLC session. - b.
-Also bring the following to each session in the CLC: - A watch capable of measuring seconds - A pen for writing (blue or black ink) - The student's personal mobile device loaded with the appropriate medical software/applications. - 10.
-Other materials for dissection laboratory sessions - a.
-Lab coat or scrubs (required) - b.
-Dissection gloves (provided) - c.
-Eye protection this can be glasses or safety glasses (required) - d.
-Dissecting kit (optional we supply basic tools) - e.
-Plastic apron (optional)
+Also bring the following to each session in the CLC: - A watch capable of measuring seconds (wristwatch or watch on mobile device) - A pen for writing (blue or black ink) - The student's personal mobile device loaded with the appropriate medical software/applications. - 2.
+Other materials for dissection laboratory sessions - Lab coat or scrubs (required) - Dissection gloves (provided) - Eye protection this can be glasses or safety glasses (required) - Dissecting kit (optional we supply basic tools) - Plastic apron (optional)